-NOTE: Planets.nu uses four different systems to build starships.
-These systems are briefly described in the Build Queues page.
-Check to make sure you're in a Planetary Production Queue (PPQ) system game before going on.
+NOTE: The shipbuilding process at Planets.nu uses four different systems, each briefly described in the Build Queues page.
+Check your game's Settings to make sure you are in a Planetary Production Queue (PPQ) game before going on.

-There is a soft limit of 500 total starships that can be built (can be changed in Custom games).
-The purpose of this system is twofold: to prevent the game from becoming too complex, and to encourage players to begin fighting in order to build replacements.
-Once the ship limit has been hit in a game, it is now possible to continue to build ships by spending Priority Points (PPs).
+In system-generated matches, there is a soft ship limit of 500 total starships (This amount can be changed for Custom games.).
+The purpose of such a restriction is twofold: to prevent the game from becoming too complex and to encourage players to begin fighting in order to build replacements.
+Once the ship limit has been hit, it is now possible to continue to build ships by spending Priority Points (PPs).

-The Planetary Production Queue is an evolution of the Production Queue ; Priority Points are earned and spent in the same manner.
+On the subject of Priority Points, players should consider the Planetary Production Queue as an evolution of the Production Queue; PPs are earned and spent in the same manner.

 After the starship limit has been reached, normal cloning will be disabled and only priority builds (see below) will be permitted.
 If at any time the ship limit is not again reached by priority builds, a standard build subphase will occur.